The Future of the Automobile

 highways, freeways, and countless parking spaces, everything is more pushed out.
 Then to buffer

 from all of these unsafe, noisy, and asthetically unpleasing parking lots and roads you build greenspace;

 Which just adds to the problem!
 Greenspaces are not parks.
 Parks are places you have picnics in and

 children can play in.
 Greenspaces are just buffers against traffic - it just wastes land.
 In a traditional

 city the street is already asthetically pleasing that you don't need 'greenspace' to buffer against it:

 Despite car-dependent cities segregating the haves and the have-nots (the motorists and the non-motorists)

 based on where they can go, car-dependent cities issolate the community.
 Part of the charm of living in a

-community is the chance encounters you have with other people in that community.
+community are the chance encounters you have with other people in that community.
 In a traditional city, as

 you go about your daily business you get to learn and recognize the locals you see every day, you can